 The recipe for lavender simple syrup that can be used in coffee, tea, lattes, or cocktails is a basic simple syrup recipe that can be flavored many ways.

 To add the aroma and flavor of lavender, you just add 1 tablespoon of dried lavender.
 If you have fresh lavender available, use 2 tbsp.

 First, combine the water and sugar in equal parts in a small pot on the stove.
 Bring the mixture to a boil and stir until the sugar is completely dissolved.

 Add the lavender and let boil an additional minute.
 Remove the pot from the heat and let sit for 5 minutes.
 After 5 minutes, carefully strain the lavender buds from the syrup using a fine mesh strainer.

 Pour the syrup into a glass jar.
 This syrup kept well for 2 weeks in the refrigerator.
 After 2 weeks the smell and flavor was slightly "off", so I wouldn't recommend keeping it longer than that.

 Lavender Syrup in coffee

 Use this syrup as you would any flavored syrup.
-Add 1 tbsp (or more or less to your preference) to a brewed cup of coffee.
+Add 1 tablespoon (or more or less to your preference) to a brewed cup of coffee.
 If you are looking for a relaxing combination, try adding to an herbal coffee instead.

 Lavender syrup in a Latte

 One of my favorite ways to use this syrup is to make a homemade latte!
 Brew your coffee or herbal coffee as you normally would.
-Add 1 tbsp of simple syrup.
+Add 1 tablespoon of simple syrup.
 Then steam ¼ cup of milk (any variety will do!), froth, and pour on top!